Tensornetworkscollaboration/COVID-19/Readme.md

 ### Tasks or questions:

-1. Virus spread out vs climate diverse conditions of our country:
+1. The virus spread out vs. climate diversity conditions of our country:
 2. Vulnerable people facing the virus dissemination
-3. Critical values for hospitalry capacity in our towns
+3. Critical values for health system capacity in our towns
-4. Others tasks you consider important
+4. Others tasks you consider importantt